rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 * A Rocky Linux machine of any kind, local or remote, physical or virtual
 * Access to the terminal, and a willingness to use it
 * You need root access, or at least the ability to use `sudo` on your user account.
-For simplicity's sake, I'm assuming all commands are being run as root.
+For simplicity's sake, I'm assuming all commands are being run as root
-* A basic understanding of SSH wouldn't hurt for managing remote machines.
+* A basic understanding of SSH wouldn't hurt for managing remote machines

 ## Basic Usage